HITECHCRIME/HC_REL01_TRIBE/README.md

 - Mixer: in-character storyworld livestream "Emergency Message Uplink Established_" - a message to the audience, asking for help

 - Physical art installation: tribe signs (street visual takeover according the the main core drive: visually hack the world)
+- Use texting platform as the most intimate platform of breaching the 4th wall. /// NETWORK ERROR_ (glitched text message from the Hitech Crime future)
 - short story series (example Star Trek: Short Trek variations - tiny snippets from the universe 14 min)
 - behind the scenes/making of (Helve Logs via Helve AVR Creative Ops)
 - short web series narrative